Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Homotopical Analysis of Cubical Diagrams

 of pushouts of maps as in \eqref{eq:gluing_on_cells}, and let $Z_\infty:=\colim_k Z_k$.
 Consider the naturally occurring map $Z_0\rarrow Z_\infty$, and assume $\capO_{Z_0}$ is $(-1)$-connected.
 By the argument above we know that

 is a sequence of $n$-connected monomorphisms, hence $\capO_{Z_0}[\mathbf{r}]\rarrow \capO_{Z_\infty}[\mathbf{r}]$ is an $n$-connected monomorphism.
-Noting that every $n$-connected cofibration of the form $A\rarrow B$ in $\LtO$ is a retract of a (possibly transfinite) composition of pushouts of maps as in \eqref{eq:gluing_on_cells}, starting with $Z_0=A$, finishes the proof of part (a).
+Noting that every $n$-connected cofibration of the form $A\rarrow B$ in $\LtO$ is a retract of a (possibly transfinite) composition of pushouts of maps as in \eqref{eq:gluing_on_cells}, starting with $Z_0=A$, finishes the proof. \end{proof}

-Consider part (b).
-The map $B\rarrow *$ in $\LtO$ factors as $B\rarrow C\rarrow *$, an acyclic cofibration followed by a fibration.
-Since the map $B\rarrow C$ is an acyclic cofibration and the composite map $A\rarrow C$ is an $n$-connected cofibration, we know from part (b) that the composite map

-is an $n$-connected monomorphism and the right-hand map is a monomorphism and a weak equivalence.
-Hence the left-hand map is an $n$-connected monomorphism which finishes the proof of part (b). \end{proof}

 \begin{prop} Let $\capO$ be an operad in $\capR$-modules.
 If $A$ is a cofibrant $\capO$-algebra (resp. left $\capO$-module) and $\capR,\capO,A$ are $(-1)$-connected, then $\capO_A$ is $(-1)$-connected. \end{prop}